How to Generate Subtitles with Accurate Timestamps

 FormatExtensionBest Use Case

-WebVTT.vttHTML5 video players, web-based video platforms
+WebVTT.vttHTML5 video players, web-based platforms

-SubStation Alpha.ssa / .assAdvanced styling, anime fansubs, professional productions
+SubStation Alpha.ssa / .assAdvanced styling, anime fansubs, professional

-TTML.ttml / .xmlBroadcast TV, Netflix, premium streaming platforms
+TTML.ttml / .xmlBroadcast TV, Netflix, premium streaming

 How to Edit Subtitle Timestamps Manually (If Needed)